GCX begins integration of Rural Banks into warehousing receipt system

 Late last year, the Warehouse Receipt Financing (WRF) Programme was rolled out by the Exchange in partnership with ARB Apex Bank.
 As part of the arrangement, the ARB Apex Bank set aside over GH¢50 million to commence the programme.

-In the pursuit of developing agriculture sector, the Exchange is creating avenues that would encourage mores banks to expand into commodity backed lending.
+In the pursuit of developing agriculture sector, the Exchange is creating avenues that would encourage more banks to expand into commodity backed lending.

 Currently, the Exchange offers the opportunity to minimize the risk of loss of value of the collateral by monitoring movements in its market value and using margining and price risk management instruments with up to date market data analysis and notifications.